rarecircles/backend-challenge-go/README.md

 - the endpoint returns a JSON response with an array suggested matches
   - each suggestion has a name
   - each suggestion has a symbol
-  - each suggestion has a address
+  - each suggestion has an address
-  - each suggestion has a decimals
+  - each suggestion has decimals
   - each suggestion has a total supply
 - at-least 2 go-test needs to be implemented
 - concurrency should be applied where appropriate
 - feel free to add more features if you like!

 #### Notes

 - you have a list of tokens accounts defined inthe `addresses.jsonl` file that should be used as a seed to your application
 - we have included a `eth` lirbary that should help with any decoding and rpc calls